-When disaster strikes, it’s important to have the skill and experience of a capable New Orleans personal injury lawyer on your side.
+When disaster strikes, it’s important to have the skill and experience of a capable legal advocate on your side.
 Large maritime companies are notorious for denying workers the compensation they rightfully deserve.
 At The Chopin Law Firm LLC, we have the experience and resources necessary to pursue just compensation.
 Our attorneys have made a name for themselves as fierce litigators throughout the Gulf.
 With more than 50 years of collective legal experience, our attorneys are more than capable of handling a wide variety of maritime cases.

 Learn more about your legal options by contacting our firm today!

 We offer free case evaluations to get you started.

 Protections Afforded to Maritime Workers

 Because maritime workers are employed in such a high-risk setting, it comes as no surprise that there are many laws and regulations governing their safety.
 These laws regularly come into play in a maritime injury case.

 The basics of maritime injury law include the following: